Christmas and mental health

-Explains how the period around Christmas and new year might affect your mental health.
-Gives tips on how to cope and suggestions for supporting someone else.
+Learn how Christmas might affect your mental health.
+Find tips on how to cope and ways to support someone else.

 Christmas can be difficult for anyone, at any point in their life.

 You might be struggling this year for the first time.
 Or you may have found Christmas difficult in the past, and you're dreading it again this year.

 You may also enjoy Christmas, but not be able to celebrate it how you'd like to.
 Or you might find some parts enjoyable, but other parts stressful.

 This page covers some of the reasons that Christmas can feel tough, and may affect your mental health: